JacopoLevati-Creator/Limitless-Wheels/README.md

 Link: <https://extralitylab.dsv.su.se/>

 ## Installation

-[_Installation process to build and run your project.
-Use code blocks, tables, or lists to show the commands, steps, or requirements the chosen platform.
-Mention any dependencies or libraries that your project uses and how to install them._]

 This section outlines the steps to set up your environment for developing Android VR applications using Unity 2022.3 or higher:
 ### Installing Meta Software
 1. Create Meta account: <https://developers.meta.com/horizon/>
 2. Download and install Meta Quest Developer Hub: <https://developers.meta.com/horizon/documentation/unity/ts-odh/>